 “The Dark Side of Slack’s New Emoji Statuses.”
 The Atlantic. https://www.theatlantic.com/technology/archive/2017/04/the-dark-side-of-slacks-new-emoji-statuses/523314/

 We generated a comprehensive ideation suite.
 From our ideation suite, six ideas were selected and tested for desirability.
 We narrowed down to two ideas and through comparative analysis landed on a concept that would become Modus Cube.
 The original concept was meant to showcase ones mood in a collaborative work space.
 However, after testing our paper prototype and talking to participants we realized that this direction was too intrusive, so we we pivoted to broadcasting one’s status in their work flow.

 What we learned

-We learned that we can accomplish a lot in two short weeks when we are all passionate about a single idea.
+We learned that we can accomplish a lot in two short weeks when we are all passionate about an idea.
 There is a steep challenge in turning any idea into a physical artifact, but having a supportive and passionate team makes this challenge worthwhile.
-In assessing what parts were needed to bring Modus Cube to life, we realized that we would be taking a risk in trying out parts that were very dissimilar to hardware that we had not used before.
-This was especially true with the GY521 MPU6050 unit, as we encountered many obstacles in trying to get it to work.
+In assessing what parts were needed to bring Modus Cube to life, we realized that we would be taking a risk in trying out new parts that were very dissimilar to hardware that we had not used before.
+This was especially true with the hardware, as we encountered many obstacles initially trying to get everything to work.